RippleJonathan/copilot-app-starter-kit/COPILOT_INSTRUCTIONS.md

 ---

+##
+## 🚀 Make this repo truly "autopilot"

+Goal: let someone clone or copy this repo, open it in Codespaces or a devcontainer, and say "I want a feature that X" and have Copilot Agent scaffold it with minimal back-and-forth.

+1. Quickstart prompt (copy/paste)
+   > "Read COPILOT_INSTRUCTIONS.md.
+I want a new feature: [one-line description].
+Propose a 3-step plan, ask clarifying questions if needed, then scaffold files and tests using the templates in /templates.
+Confirm before pushing."

+2. Prompt template library (see `/templates/prompts.md`)
+   - Feature request: "Add [feature] to the app (frontend, backend, tests)."
+   - Clarify auth: "Do you want email/password, OAuth, or none?"
+   - Scaffold-only: "Create files only, do not modify existing files without confirmation."

+3. Feature template folder (`/templates`)
+   - Contains small, copyable feature scaffolds the agent can instantiate.
+   - Example subfolders: `/templates/auth`, `/templates/crud` (backend stubs + README explanations).

+4. Generator script (`scripts/generate_feature.sh`)
+   - A small helper the agent or a human can run to copy a template into the repo, run quick checks, and print next steps.

+5. Safety & confirmation checklist (required before major changes)
+   - Run tests locally.
+   - Run linter/formatter.
+   - Add/update tests for new behavior.
+   - Create a draft PR and request human review.

+6. Example E2E interaction (for new users)
+   - User: "Add a tasks CRUD API with Postgres and JWT auth."
+   - Agent: "Plan: 1) scaffold models/migrations, 2) add endpoints + tests, 3) add docs.
+Confirm?"
+   - User: "Confirm"
+   - Agent: scaffolds files from `/templates`, runs tests, commits to branch, opens draft PR.

+7. Devcontainer & run commands
+   - Note: this workspace runs on Ubuntu 24.04.
+Use a devcontainer to match CI.
+   - Common commands:
+     - npm install / pip install -r requirements.txt
+     - npm test / pytest
+     - $BROWSER <URL> to open docs or deployed demo

+Add these files/folders as templates and examples so new users can "speak" to Copilot and get immediate scaffolds.

+## 🔁 Demo: agent flow

+We included a small demo to show an end-to-end agent flow:

+- `examples/demo/README.md` — explains the demo.
+- `scripts/demo_agent_flow.sh` — generates a template, runs tests, creates a branch, and opens a draft PR (if `gh` is installed).

+Run the demo locally to validate the full workflow.

+## 💰 Premium templates & monetization

+See `MONETIZATION.md` for our plan to offer premium templates and recommended UX patterns for upsells.
+Keep premium delivery separate from the open-source templates and use soft upsells in agent prompts.

+## � Repository hygiene & automation (added)

+The repository includes starter hygiene and triage files to help maintainers and contributors:

+- `SECURITY.md` — security reporting & triage guidance
+- `.github/ISSUE_TEMPLATE/` — issue templates (bug_report, feature_request)
+- `.github/PULL_REQUEST_TEMPLATE/` — PR template
+- `CODEOWNERS` — default code owners
+- `.github/dependabot.yml` — Dependabot config

+Maintainers should review and customize these files for their organization and workflows.

+## �🧩 Next step
+I can add a minimal `/templates` folder and `scripts/generate_feature.sh` with two example templates (auth and crud).
+After that, Copilot Agent will be able to instantiate templates on request.

 ## ✅ Rules for Copilot Agent
 - Always read this file first.
 - Always confirm before making major changes.